 This Act follows extensive enquiries into the deaths of victims of coercive control and narcissistic abuse, such as Hannah Clark and her three children, with the aim to improve the safety of women in Queensland and to identify and respond to red flags of coercive control earlier before blue police tape surrounds another family home.

-What are the features of the coercive control Bill?
+What are the features of the Coercive Control Act?

-The Family Violence Protection (Combating Coercive Control) and Other Legislation Amendment Act, strengthens laws to address the patterned nature of coercive control, in order to protect victims, and lays the foundation to create a standalone offence of coercive control later this year.
+The Criminal Law (Coercive Control & Affirmative Consent) and Other Legislation Amendment Act 2024 strengthens laws to address the patterned nature of coercive control, in order to protect victims, and lays the foundation to create a standalone offence of coercive control.

 The amendments will: